-(I’ve updated the number of community colleges with on-campus housing with data available from IPEDS in June, 2019.)
-As families recoil in horror contemplate the price tag of four years of college, some start to look more closely at all of the available options, including community colleges with on-campus housing.
+(I’ve updated the number of community colleges with dorms with data available from IPEDS in June, 2019.)
+As families recoil in horror contemplate the price tag of four years of college, some start to look more closely at all of the available options, including community colleges with dorms.
 Since community colleges are offering more traditional college amenities such as dorms, honor programs, sports, and student activities, they are becoming a more attractive way for families to seriously cut their college expenses.

 Join other parents in the Coffee Cup College Planning Facebook Group

 Many college oriented families have viewed community colleges as a sub-standard education for those who can’t get into a four-year institution.
 It may be the case that many students choose to attend a community college because they couldn’t go to a university but the substandard education part has always been more perception than reality.